daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+### Day 4 June 8, 2017

+**Today's Progress**: Did some practical exercises with JavaScript Object Properties.
+Starting to get so complicated!

+**Thoughts:** It's good to feel challenged.
+This is where the good work starts.

 ### Day 3: June 7, 2017

 **Today's Progress**: I spent half my time studying the Stackskills, and then did some practical exercises through FCC which really challenged me.